 Supervisor: The main program of the Index Service; which passes index-definitions to the Projector and Router, creates and stores indexes, and handles mutations sent from the Projector and Router.

 Query Service: Passes to the Supervisor clients' create-requests and queries, and handles the responses.

 By default, an index is saved on the node on which it is created.
-Each index is created on one bucket only; but multiple indexes may be created on a single bucket.
+Each index is created on one keyspace (collection) only; but multiple indexes may be created on a single keyspace (collection).